stephaneVercouillieBMID/slate/source/index.html.md

 The usage is justified and consent is provided by the end-user, following data can be shared with your application

-- Verified Identity Data: identity information typically retrieved from the National eID Card
+- **Verified Identity Data**: identity information typically retrieved from the National eID Card
-- Commercial Information: information provided by the end-user
+- **Commercial Information**: information provided by the end-user
-- Security Information: information retreived during execution of the service.
+- **Security Information**: information retrieved during execution of the service that could impact security level.

 ## Verified Identity Data